juliesymons/juliesymons/GettingStarted.md

 ### Sensors

 Sensors are inputs to *tensor fields* from external data streams, such as a video camera or a file.
-The sensor can feed a frame from a video camera as a *tensor field* for computation within a *compute graph*.
+For example, the sensor feeds a frame, or batch of frames, from a video camera as a *tensor field* for computation within a *compute graph* at each tick.
 Other examples of external data streams are consoles, video displays, microphones, speakers, touch sensors, databases, and so on.

 The `libcog/sensors/ScalarSensorActuatorExample` in the tutorial illustrates how to implement a scalar sensor and actuator using scala iterators and functions.
 Find it here: [ScalarSensorActuatorExample](https://github.com/hpe-cct/cct-tutorial/blob/master/src/main/scala/tutorial/libcog/sensors/ScalarSensorActuatorExample.scala).